Message delivery Guarantees

 At Most Once | 0 or 1 times | Lost messages | Stock price updates |

-At Least Once | 1 or more times | Duplicates | Payment transactions |
+At Least Once | 1 or more times | Duplicates | Payment notifications |

 Exactly Once | Exactly 1 time | High cost | Money transfers |